-In real terms, the Pflichtteil amount will of course be completely dependent on the fact of the case and the amounts within the will as well as the amount of heirs.
+In real terms, the Pflichtteil amount will entirely depend on the amounts within the will and the number of heirs.
 The rule is that the Pflichtteil is half of what the heir would have been entitled to under statutory requirements.
-Therefore, if the Pflichtteil requirement refers to a child who would have been entitled to 1/4 of the estate under statutory requirements, the Pflichtteil entitles them to 1/8 of the estate.
+Therefore, if the Pflichtteil condition refers to a child who would have been entitled to 1/4 of the estate under statutory provisions, the Pflichtteil allows them to 1/8 of the estate.

-The value of the estate will be based on comparing the assets to the liabilities of the estate.
-Once the liabilities are deducted from the assets, the remaining surplus is the amount from which the Pflichtteil will be determined from.
-The liabilities included here are those such as debts accrued by contractual obligations, taxes owed and loans that need to be repaid.
+The estate’s value will be based on comparing the assets to the estate’s liabilities.
+Once the liabilities are deducted from the assets, the remaining surplus is the amount from which the Pflichtteil will be determined.
+The liabilities included here are debts accrued by contractual obligations, taxes owed and loans that need to be repaid.

 The Nature of the Pflichtteil

 The Pflichtteil is a monetary sum; it does not consist of the testator’s individual assets.
-Therefore, when making the claim for the Pflichtteil the statutory heir cannot make demands regarding individual assets of the testator which they may have left to other individuals.
-The statutory heir entitled to the Pflichtteil can thus only demand that they are compensated for the monetary amount relating to the amount that they would be entitled to.
+Therefore, when claiming the Pflichtteil, the statutory heir cannot make demands regarding the individual assets of the testator, which they may have left to other individuals.
+The statutory heir entitled to the Pflichtteil can thus only demand that they are compensated for the monetary amount relating to the amount they would be allowed.

 Supplementation of the Pflichtteil – Gifts

 In cases where the testator tries to “get around” the” Pflichtteil by giving gifts to 3rd parties to reduce the inheritance, there is recourse for statutory heirs.
 In this instance, it involves the testator giving assets to others so that the estate’s overall size has reduced.
 In such cases, the statutory heir can supplement their Pflichtteil per § 2325 BGB by adding the value of the gifts to the overall estate.